-This is a tall, creamy and velvety chicken pie with a flaky puff pastry crust.
+This deep dish chicken pot pie has a creamy and velvety filling with bechamel sauce and a flaky puff pastry crust.

-Look at that crust.
+Look at that puff pastry crust.
 Will you be able to wait for it to cool?
 Will the smell let you?

 OK, if you feel the need, you can throw in a handful if you like, no one is going to blame you –after all YOU are the boss in your kitchen.